-- A. The ballots shall state at the top whether the election is a regular or special election. - B. The ballots shall include instructions on how to mark the ballots. - C. The ballots will be printed on plain white paper and numbered in consecutive order to assure simplicity and secrecy and to prevent fraud.
-The Clerk shall assure that there are one-third more ballots printed and numbered than there are registered voters in Goodnews Bay, in order to provide replacement ballots for ballots that may be spoiled by voters and for those persons who cast questioned ballots because their names do not appear on the Master Voter Registration List. - D. A ballot shall show the list of candidates and issues to be decided at the election. - E. Before the list of candidates there shall be placed the words "vote for not more than three," or "vote for not more than one," or such other number(s) as there are to be elected.

-- F. Under the title of each office and before the printed names of the candidates, there shall be printed "Vote for one" or such other number(s) as are to be elected to that office.
+Section 4.
+Ballots, form.
+A The ballots shall state at the top whether the election is a regular or special election.

+- B. The ballots shall include instructions on how to mark the ballots. - C. The ballots will be printed on plain white paper and numbered in consecutive order to assure simplicity and secrecy and to prevent fraud.
+The Clerk shall assure that there are sufficient ballots printed and numbered, in order to provide replacement ballots for ballots that may be spoiled by voters and for those persons who cast questioned ballots because their names do not appear on the Master Voter Registration List. - D. A ballot shall show the list of candidates and issues to be decided at the election. - E. Before the list of candidates there shall be placed the words "vote for not more than three," or "vote for not more than one," or such other number(s) as there are to be elected. - F. Under the title of each office and before the printed names of the candidates, there shall be printed "Vote for one" or such other number(s) as are to be elected to that office.
 The ballots shall list the office for which votes may be cast.
 The name of each office shall be followed by the names of all candidates for that office listed in a random order, and by a blank line or lines for write-in candidates.
-In regular and special elections the number of blank lines provided for each office shall be equal to the number of persons who are to be elected to the office.
-No blank lines shall be provided for run-off elections. - G. The names of the candidates will be printed in capital letters the same size.
-On each line on which the name of a candidate is printed and on the line of each blank provided for write-in candidates, a square nor less than one-quarter of an inch on each side will be printed. - H. The names of candidates shall be printed as they appear upon the Declaration of Candidacy and Nominating Petitions filed with the city clerk, except that any honorary or assumed title or prefix shall be omitted. - Following the names of the offices and candidates, there shall be placed on the ballot in the form prescribed by law all propositions and questions to be voted upon if any.
-Provision shall be made for marking the propositions or questions "Yes" or "No". - J. Somewhere on the ballots, so as to be clearly visible, will be printed the words: - "OFFICIAL BALLOT"; - 2.
-The date of the election; and - 3.
-An example of the signature of the Clerk who had the ballots printed. - K. The sample ballot appearing at the end of this chapter illustrates the ballot format.
+In regular and special elections the number of blank lines provided for each office shall be equal to the number of persons who are to be elected to the office. - G. The names of the candidates will be printed in capital letters the same size.
+On each line on which the name of a candidate is printed and on the line of each blank provided for write-in candidates, a square nor less than one-quarter of an inch on each side will be printed. - H. The names of candidates shall be printed as they appear upon the Declaration of Candidacy and Nominating Petitions filed with the City Clerk, except that any honorary or assumed title or prefix shall be omitted. - I. Following the names of the offices and candidates, there shall be placed on the ballot in the form prescribed by law all propositions and questions to be voted upon if any.
+Provision shall be made for marking the propositions or questions "Yes" or "No". - J. Somewhere on the ballots, so as to be clearly visible, will be printed the words:

+- 1. "OFFICIAL BALLOT"; - 2.
+The date of the election; and - 3. an example of the signature of the Clerk who had the ballots printed. - K. The sample ballot appearing at the end of this chapter illustrates the ballot format.

 Section 5.
 Other materials.

-At least 10 days prior to the day of the election the Clerk shall prepare the following materials:
+At least 10 days prior to the day of the election the Clerk shall prepare the following materials: A. An updated Master Voter Registration List, containing the names, in alphabetical order, of all registered voters eligible to vote in the election;

-- A. An updated Master Voter Registration List, containing the names, in alphabetical order, of all registered voters eligible to vote in the election; - B. A blank register in which the voters may print and sign their names and print their residence addresses, and in which the election official may note the number of the ballot issued to the voter; - C. Tally sheets; - D. A form for the Report of Preliminary Election Results; - Envelopes bearing the Oath and Affidavit of Eligibility for questioned ballots; - F. Two large envelopes for each polling place, one marked "Spoiled Ballots" and the other marked "Questioned Ballots"; and - G. Copies of the Notice of Election and the city's elections ordinances.
+- B. a blank register in which the voters may print and sign their names and print their residence addresses, and in which the election official may note the number of the ballot issued to the voter; - C. tally sheets; - D. a form for the Report of Preliminary Election Results; - E. envelopes bearing the Oath and Affidavit of Eligibility for guestioned ballots; - F. two large envelopes for each polling place, one marked "Spoiled Ballots" and the other marked "Questioned Ballots"; - G. copies of the Notice of Election and the city's elections ordinances.

-CHAPTER 68 ELECTION PROCEDURES
+ELECTION PROCEDURES